FIFA president gets legal win, special prosecutor removed - WHIZ News

-The Swiss federal criminal court said it upheld a complaint by Infantino to have prosecutor Stefan Keller recused from his investigation.
+The Swiss federal criminal court said it upheld a complaint by Infantino to have prosecutor Stefan Keller recused from his investigation for biased conduct.
 It did not shut down the investigation.

+“(Keller) not only violated the presumption of innocence, but also communicated misleading and factually incorrect information,” the court said in a 27-page document.

 The court cited a series of four news releases issued by Keller’s office between December and March that justified removing him.